grapp1/kw-intern/parflow-integration/pftools/python/README.md

         pip install parflow

-2. After downloading, set your PYTHONPATH to this folder.

-        export PYTHONPATH=/home/user/parflow

-3. Open a new Python script in your favorite text editor or IDE.
+2. Open a new Python script in your favorite text editor or IDE.

     - You can find example Python scripts in the main ParFlow repo under */parflow/test/python/*

-4. At the top of the script, make sure you include the following lines:
+3. At the top of the script, make sure you include the following lines:

         from parflow import Run
         runname = Run("runname", __file__)